Plants these in your yard for beautiful early spring blooming

 It's recommended that they're planted in afternoon shade in the south, but less so in the north.
 Keep their soil well-drained and water them according to sun exposure (more water with more sun).

-Not only do they have beautiful blooms, but their fall foliage color is stunning as well.
+They have beautiful blooms, and their fall foliage color is also stunning.

 Order your Oak Leaf Hydrangea here.